daormar/debasher/rtdocs/source/implem.rst

 method is explaining (or documenting) the options of a particular process.

-**IMPORTANT NOTE: initially, only the command-line options of each process were documented by means of the ``explain_cmdline_opts`` method.
+**IMPORTANT NOTE**: initially, only the command-line options of each process were documented by means of the ``explain_cmdline_opts`` method.
 However, such method is now deprecated and replaced by the ``explain_opts`` method described above.
-The ``explain_opts`` method documents both command-line and non command-line options.**
+The ``explain_opts`` method documents both command-line and non command-line options.

 Option Definition/Generation
 ----------------------------